kyunooh/guide.elm-lang.org/interop/README.md

-This is just a historical fact.
-A huge part of why C++ was so successful was that it was easy to migrate a massive C codebase.
-If you look at the JVM, you see Scala and Clojure carving out pretty big niches for themselves thanks to their nice interop story with Java.
-For industrial users, there is no point in having an amazing language with great guarantees if there is no way to slowly introduce it into an existing codebase.
-It is exactly the same in browsers too.

-This section focuses on the major kinds of interop that you need when working in browsers.

-1. How to communicate with external services using JSON.
-2. How to embed Elm programs in existing HTML or React apps.
-3. How to communicate with existing JavaScript code.

 Each of these types of interop are guided by the self-imposed constraints that \(1\) there must be a clear way to introduce Elm gradually into diverse environments and \(2\) Elm should not have to sacrifice its core design principles.
 In other words, **Elm should be great **_**and**_** it should be possible to use Elm at work.**

 ## Advice on Introducing Elm